 While we're primarily focusing on the swim, we also provide daily bike workouts that would fit with everyone’s capabilities.
 Within a week you’ll have been to the most beautiful places on Lanzarote.

-This year, we will also have a PH Sweat Testing machine in Club La Santa.
+This year, we will also have a Precision Fuel & Hydration Sweat Testing machine in Club La Santa.
 If you want to know how much sodium you're losing in your sweat to personalise your hydration strategy and you’re planning to be in Lanzarote, drop me a note at email@example.com and we can schedule an Advanced Sweat Test while you’re on a camp.